choeffer/360pibot/docs/examples.rst

     the deadband of the outer PID controllers, which on the other hand would also decrease the accuracy of the movement.
 At the moment a rather small deadband is chosen.
 A simple but effective workaround is to give the robot a little poke and let it reach the set-point again.
+See :meth:`lib_motion.control.move` for more informations.

 .. note::

     Sometimes the speed changes abruptly.
 This might be caused by noise in the position measurement of the wheels from which the rotation speed measurement (ticks/s) is calculated indirectly.
-Increasing the sliding window size might stabilize it but would also increase the delay between calculated and real speed of the wheels and therefore also increase the response time of the speed controllers.
+Increasing the sliding window size might stabilize it.
+But this would also increase the delay between calculated and real speed of the wheels and therefore also increase the response time of the speed controllers.
 At the moment a rather small window size is chosen.
+See :meth:`lib_motion.control.move` for more informations.

 .. literalinclude:: ../move_robot.py
    :linenos: